polatengin/terratest/examples/terraform-azure-network-example/README.md

-# Terraform Azure Availability Set Example
+# Terraform Azure Network Example

 This folder contains a simple Terraform module that deploys resources in [Azure](https://azure.microsoft.com/) to demonstrate how you can use Terratest to write automated tests for your Azure Terraform code.
-This module deploys an Availability Set with two attched Virtual Machines.
+This module deploys to a Virtual Network two Network Interface Cards, one with an internal only IP and another with an internal and external Public IP.

-* A `Availability Set` that gives the module the following:
+* A [Virtual Network](https://azure.microsoft.com/en-us/services/virtual-network/) that gives the VM the following:
-    * `Availability Set Name` with the value specified in the `availability_set_name` variable.
+    * `Virtual Network Name` with the value specified in the `virtual_network_name` variable.
-    * `Availability Set Fault Domain Count` tag with the value specified in the `availability_set_fdc` variable.
+    * `Subnet` with the value specified in the `subnet_name` variable.
-* A [Virtual Machines](https://azure.microsoft.com/en-us/services/virtual-machines/) that gives the Availability Set the following:
+    * `Public Address` with the value specified in the `public_ip_name` variable.
-    * `Virtual Machine 01 Name` with the value specified in the `vm_name_01` variable.
+    * `Internal Network Interface` with the value specified in the `network_interface_internal` variable.
-    * `Virtual Machine 02 Name` with the value specified in the `vm_name_02` variable.
+    * `ExternalNetwork Interface` with the value specified in the `network_interface_external` variable.

-Check out [test/terraform_azure_availabilityset_test.go](/test/terraform_azure_availabilityset_test.go) to see how you can write automated tests for this module.
+Check out [test/terraform_azure_network_test.go](/test/terraform_azure_network_test.go) to see how you can write automated tests for this module.

-Note that the Availability Set and VMs in this module don't actually do anything; it just runs the resources for demonstration purposes.
+Note that the Network Interface in this module doesn't actually do anything; it just runs the resources for demonstration purposes.

 **WARNING**: This module and the automated tests for it deploy real resources into your Azure account which can cost you